 From just swimming, there are water sports to engage in. for the adventurous, sailing, scuba diving and deep-sea fishing are other activities one can engage in.

 In addition, Mombasa has an extremely rich and interesting cultural history.
 Dating back to the times of the Sultans, the City has a fascinating architecture which has withstood the test of time.

 And for food lovers, the city has several restaurants suitable for every pocket.

-With this year’s Mashujaa Day celebrations headed South to the Coastal City, there is no doubt that there will be no shortage of places and events to participate in while enjoying the break.
+With this year’s Christmas Day falling smack in the middle of the week, there is no doubt that there will be no shortage of places and events to participate in while enjoying the break in the Coastal City.

 Among the most popular places to visit in Mombasa include Fort Jesus which was built by the Portuguese.
 It was meant to be a stronghold to protect the harbour from any attackers at a time when territory takeovers were the norm.
 It was later converted into prison cells by the Arabs who held slaves there before shipping them away.